Skip to Content

 With thick hair, you’d trim every 6 months at minimum before potential split ends start creeping up the strands.
 Having a full head of hair allows you some leniency between cuts, but still requires eventual trimming.

-Thick hair styles can go months before appearing lackluster, but split ends demand attention after too long.
+Thick hair styles can go months before appearing lackluster, especially with trendy hairstyles for men, but split ends demand attention after too long

 Generally thick locks: